assada/laravel-achievements/README.md

 <a href="https://packagist.org/packages/gstt/laravel-achievements"><img src="https://poser.pugx.org/gstt/laravel-achievements/license.svg" alt="License"></a>
 </p>

+<a href="https://github.com/gstt/laravel-achievements/">Original package</a>

-An implementation of an Achievement System in Laravel, inspired by Laravel's Notification system.
+Hard fork of An implementation of an Achievement System in Laravel, inspired by Laravel's Notification system.

 ## Table of Contents
 1. [Requirements](#requirements)